hyperledger/indy-hipe/text/payment-decorator/README.md

 [tutorial]: #tutorial

 These decorators can be incorporated into message families as appropriate.
+Each message family that uses these decorators must designate which messages they may be used in and where in the message they appear.
+If these decorators appear in a message where they are not expected, they should be ignored.

 Here are some examples from Credential Exchange HIPE.
 Note that unrelated attributes have been removed from the examples.
+There are two messages within the Credential Exchange message family where payment decorators are appropriate: `credential-offer` and `credential-request`.

 #### Example Credential Offer

 This message is sent by the issuer.
-The payment request includes payment requested for this offered credential.
+The payment request indicates that payment requested for this offered credential.

 ```json
 {